Contact & Vision

 - School children spend approximately 12% of their time in school, 55% of their time out of school, and 33% of their time sleeping.

-- We need to help parents understand how to help their children learn when they aren’t in school.
+- Since children spend a significantly more amount of time at home than at school, we need to help parents understand how to help their children continue to learn when they aren’t in school.

 - The primary emphasis is to give families the opportunity to be involved in their child’s educational growth outside of the regular school-day classroom and to see some of the enriching things their child is learning.